CastraRegina/Linuxinstall/README.md

 ### Enable sound for su-users
-Multi-User audio sharing work on Pipewire:
+Multi-User audio sharing works on Pipewire:
 See: [How does Multi-User audio sharing work on Pipewire?](https://www.reddit.com/r/archlinux/comments/s3zn00/how_does_multiuser_audio_sharing_work_on_pipewire/?rdt=57318)
 and: [Migrate PulseAudio --> `module-native-protocol-tcp`](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Migrate-PulseAudio#module-native-protocol-tcp)